javascript-studio/studio-log/README.md

 ## Format Transforms

-Install a transform stream if you want to use `@sstudio/log` in a command line application.
+Install a transform stream if you want to use Studio log in a command line application.
 The bundled transform streams have to be required separately:

 ```js